Time Doctor FAQs

 What separates Workforce Analytics from a basic time tracker

 A basic time tracker answers one question: How many hours were spent?
-A workforce analytics platform, like Time Doctor, focuses on how those hours were spent and the quality of that work.
+A workforce analytics platform, like Time Doctor, focuses on how those hours were spent and the quality of that work, including how AI tools are being adopted and where they're moving the needle.

 Pattern detection across the workday: Time Doctor surfaces trends in workload, focus time, and tool usage in addition to hours-worked totals